cocoafish/cocoafish-ruby/README.md

 ## Usage

-### Authenticating with Ccooafish
+### Authenticating with Cocoafish

 Find the OAuth consumer key and secret for your app on the [Cocoafish app management site](http://cocoafish.com/apps) and use them to set the credentials so that your app can talk to the Cocoafish API servers.

     Cocoafish::Client.set_credentials('key', 'secret')

-By default, Ruby Client uses http protocol, if you wish to use SSL, you can use the hostname option:
+By default the Ruby Client uses http.
+If you wish to use https (SSL) to send requests to Cocoafish, you can use the hostname option:

     Cocoafish::Client.set_credentials('key', 'secret', {:hostname=>"https://api.cocoafish.com"})

 ### Making Requests